No products in the cart.

 19. Power Grip

-For a basic hand strengthening exercise, squeeze a therapy ball with your fingers and thumb.
+For a basic hand-strengthening exercise, squeeze a therapy ball with your fingers and thumb.
 Focus on pressing the pads and tips of your fingers into the ball.
-Pick a ball with thickness that makes you feel challenged.
+Pick a ball with a thickness that challenges you.

 20. Pinch

-Pinch the ball with fingers and thumb extended.
+Pinch the ball with fingers and thumb extended, bending only at the knuckles.
 Press your fingers down into the top of the ball and your thumb upward on the bottom of the ball.
-As with all these hand strengthening exercises, this should make you feel challenged.
+As with all these hand-strengthening exercises, this should make you feel challenged.
 If not, try to use a firmer ball.

 21. Thumb Extension